 Know the Himalaya Purim Tablets Ingredients

 The Neem is cool, bitter, astringent, acrid and refrigerant.
-Bark of the tree is useful in tiredness, cough, fever, loss of appetite, worm infestation.
+The bark of the tree is useful in tiredness, cough, fever, loss of appetite, worm infestation.

 Neem bark heals wounds and vitiated conditions of kapha, vomiting, skin diseases, excessive thirst, and diabetes.
-Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever etc. The bark of tree is used in Ayurveda for treatment of skin diseases, excessive pitta, excessive kapha, toxins in body, bleeding disorders and healing of wounds.
+Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever, etc. The bark of the tree is used in Ayurveda for the treatment of the skin diseases, excessive pitta, excessive kapha, toxins in the body, bleeding disorders and healing of wounds.

 Neem Root bark and young fruits are astringent, tonic and antiperiodic (prevent recurrence of diseases).

-Katuka (Synonyms: Picrorhiza kurroa, Tikta, Tiktarohi, Kutki, Katuka rohini, Katuku rohini, Kadugurohini) is a perennial, hairy herb found in north-western Himalayas from Kashmir to Sikkim.
-The main constituent of the rhizomes are Glucoside (Picrorhizin).
-The rhizomes of plant are dried and used for medicinal purpose.
+Katuka (Synonyms: Picrorhiza kurroa, Tikta, Tiktarohi, Kutki, Katuka Rohini, Katuku Rohini, Kadugurohini) is a perennial, hairy herb found in the north-western Himalayas from Kashmir to Sikkim.
+The main constituent of the rhizomes is Glucoside (Picrorhizin).
+The rhizomes of the plant are dried and used for medicinal purpose.